PrestaShop/docs/src/content/1.7/development/webservice/tutorials/advanced-use/multilang-fields.md

 # Multilingual / localized Fields

-Some entities have multilingual / localized fields, by default the API calls returns the value for all languages installed in the Shop, but you might want to fine tune the expected result using the `language` parameter.
+Some entities have multilingual / localized fields, by default the API calls return the value for all languages installed in the Shop, but you might want to fine tune the expected result using the `language` parameter.

 ## Language parameter